-1. Introduction
+2. Introduction

-Danes Hill School is committed to providing equal access for all pupils to a broad and balanced curriculum and reflects the ethos of the Equality Act 2010 and the SEND Code of Practice (2014).
-The school values and respects the personal qualities and needs of individual pupils and endeavours to provide a secure but challenging learning environment where they can thrive regardless of their special educational needs and disabilities (SEND).
+2.1 Danes Hill School is committed to providing equal access for all pupils to a broad and balanced curriculum and reflects the ethos of the Equality Act 2010 and the SEND Code of Practice (2015).

+2.2 The school values and respects the personal qualities and needs of individual pupils and endeavours to provide a secure but challenging learning environment where they can thrive regardless of their special educational needs and disabilities (SEND).

-There is a whole school approach to children with special educational needs.
-Teachers take collective responsibility for the support of all pupils through high quality in-class differentiation.
-When, despite quality-first teaching, children are not making expected progress, teachers refer the child to the Learning Support Centre (LSC), and in adherence to the current SEND Code of Practice (2014), children's SEND is identified in partnership with the child, parents, and external agencies where applicable.
+2.3 Pupils benefit from a whole school approach to supporting pupils with special educational needs, where teachers take collective responsibility for the support of all pupils through high quality in-class differentiation.

+2.4 When, despite quality-first teaching, children are not making expected progress, teachers refer the child to the Learning Support Centre (LSC) and seek advice from the school SENDCo.
+In adherence to the current SEND Code of Practice (2015), children's SEND is identified in partnership with the child, parents, and external agencies where applicable.

-2. Definitions
+3. Definitions

-2.1 Special Educational Needs
+3.1 Special Educational Needs

-A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.

-A child of compulsory school age or a young person has a learning difficulty or disability if he or she:

-- has significantly greater difficulty in learning than the majority of others of the same age, or - has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.
+- 3.1.1 A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for him or her. - 3.1.2 A child of compulsory school age or a young person has a learning difficulty or disability if he or she: - \circ has significantly greater difficulty in learning than the majority of others of the same age, or - has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions. - 3.1.3 In the Early Years Foundation Stage (EYFS), a child under compulsory school age has SEND if she or he: - Is likely to have a learning difficulty or disability when they reach compulsory school age or would do so if special educational provision was not made for them.

-2.2 Disability
+3.2 Disability

-Pupils are considered to have a disability if they have a physical or mental impairment that has a substantial and long-term adverse effect on their ability to do normal daily activities.
+3.2.1 Pupils are considered to have a disability if they have a physical or mental impairment that has a substantial and long-term adverse effect on their ability to do normal daily activities.
 The school will make reasonable adjustments for pupils with disabilities, so that they are not at a substantial disadvantage compared with their peers.

-Danes Hill School addresses its legal duty to ensure that everyone in the school successfully carries out the statutory duties outlined with the Equality Act.
+3.2.2 Danes Hill School addresses its legal duty to ensure that everyone in the school successfully carries out the statutory duties outlined with the Equality Act 2010.

-The Equality Act identifies disability as: when a person has a 'physical or mental impairment which has a substantial and long-term adverse effect on that person's ability to carry out normal day to day activities.
+3.2.3 The Equality Act identifies disability as: when a person has a 'physical or mental impairment which has a substantial and long-term adverse effect on that person's ability to carry out normal day to day activities.